trxcllnt/falcor-doc-router/readme.md

 # Self-Documenting Falcor Router

+**Warning: This project is not yet in a coherent state.
+Please check back soon.**

 This lib is drop-in replacement for `FalcorRouter.createClass()`.
 The resulting class has one additional static method `.descriptor()` which returns a JSON object containing metadata about your JSON graph.
 This object can then be used to render documentation for your Falcor JSON graph.

 A `GraphDescriptor` React component is also provided which can be used to render a view of that object.